Federal Judge In Hawaii Blocks Trump's Third Attempt At Travel Ban

 The ruling in Hawaii v.
 Trump is the latest in the legal tug of war over Trump's attempt to impose a ban on travelers from predominantly Muslim nations.

 And it's far from the end of the story.
-Another federal court is also expected to rule on the third version of the ban, and appeals are all but certain.
+The Department of Justice says it will appeal the ruling, and another federal court is also expected to rule on the third version of the ban.

 The original ban, signed by the president in the first week of his term, targeted seven countries — Syria, Iraq, Iran, Libya, Yemen, Somalia and Sudan — for 90 days.
 Syrian refugees were banned indefinitely.
 The ban also was imposed on lawful permanent residents, commonly known as green card holders, and travelers who had valid visas issued before the ban was to be implemented.
 That action met with immediate resistance as protesters flooded airports in major cities in support of travelers from those countries.
 Legal challenges to this first ban were successful as a federal district court and the 9th Circuit Court of Appeals blocked it.